 The CHA music program delivers an active music curriculum and variety of experiences that will lead students to develop musical skills, understanding, and most importantly a lifelong joy and appreciation for music.

-The curriculum is organized by grade level, and sequences musical skills that support the National Standard for Arts Education.
-Students are often challenged to do multiple things at once, such as chanting while on the move, or playing instruments.
-The skills that students acquire carry over directly to school performances, such as the Festival of Peace and Light in December and Spring Musicals.
+The curriculum is organized by grade level, and sequences musical skills that support the National Standard for Arts Education as well as the Washington State Arts Standards.
+Students are often challenged to do multiple things at once, such as chanting while on the move, or singing while playing instruments.
+The skills that students acquire carry over directly to school performances, such as the Festival of Peace and Light in December and Spring Musicals, and offer a creative outlet to build on self-awareness and self-expression.